hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_abstract_interpretation_of_a_thunderstorm_c55ae938-8e99-4401-8367-fc495c5e7637-0_1.content.md

 ## User Stories

 "I've been using this abstract thunderstorm background for a few weeks now, and I love it.
-It's so dynamic and captivating – it really helps me stay focused on my work." - Sarah L.
+It's so dynamic and Cap<wbr>ti<wbr>va<wbr>ting – it really helps me stay focused on my work." - Sarah L.

 "I'm always looking for ways to boost my creativity, and this background has been a game-changer for me.
 Every time I look at it, I feel inspired and energized." - Alex M.